Studio Art, MFA

 - Include title, date, medium, and dimension in the description.

 A limited number of graduate assistantships are available in studio art.
 The application for graduate appointment or award is included in the application for admission forms.

-- Full-time graduate assistants receive an annual stipend in addition to waiving the instructional fee and out-of-state tuition surcharge.
-Students pay 50% of the General Fee.
+- Our Graduate Assistantships include a waiver of the instructional fee and out-of-state tuition surcharge (students pay reduced university fees ), a stipend, and teaching opportunities.
+Assistantships are available on a competitive basis.
 Assistants perform duties normally occupying 20 hours per week, each of the two regular semesters.

 - Assistantships are in the form of teaching or other administrative duties, such as assisting in the gallery.
 Teaching assignments include opportunity to teach in graduate student’s area of expertise, as well as in foundations or drawing.

 - Recommendations for appointments are based on academic records as well as on proven ability and future promise within the area of specialization.